1 4 Equivale A Quanto

 Dealing with More Complex Fractions

 While 1/4 is a simple fraction, understanding its conversion lays the groundwork for tackling more complex fractions.
 For fractions with larger numerators or denominators, the same principle applies: divide the numerator by the denominator to get the decimal equivalent, and then multiply by 100 to obtain the percentage.
-For instance, converting 7/16:
+Here's one way to look at it: converting 7/16:

 1. Divide the numerator by the denominator: 7 ÷ 16 = 0.4375